pchicociv/inventory-example/README.md

 ### RabbitMQ

-By default, the system uses a cloud based service at [CloudAMQP](https://www.cloudamqp.com/) so no further steps need to be taken for the system to run.
+By default, the system uses a cloud-based service at [CloudAMQP](https://www.cloudamqp.com/) so no further steps need to be taken for the system to run.
 See instructions below to use a local RabbitMQ server with Docker.